gracefulife/clova-developer-guide/en/CEK/Guides/BuildClovaHomeExtension/Preparation.md

 <div class="danger">
   <p><strong>Caution!</strong></p>
-  <p>In order to provide a 3rd party IoT service via the Clova Home extension, an authorization server must be established to link to the user account of the 3rd party IoT service.</p>
+  <p>In order to provide a 3rd party IoT service via a Clova Home extension, an authorization server must be established to link to the user account of the 3rd party IoT service.</p>
 </div>